olvlvl/composer-attribute-collector/README.md

 - No impact on performance
 - No dependency (except Composer of course)
 - A single interface to get attribute targets: classes, methods, and properties
-- 3 types of cache speed up generation by limiting updates to changed files
+- Can cache discoveries to speed up consecutive runs.